INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 # How to configure indexing in BlackLab

-NOTE: this describes the new way of indexing, using index format configuration files, available starting from BlackLab 1.7.0.
-There's also an advanced way of adding an input format that may offer slightly better performance, by implementing a Java class.
-For large corpora you reindex frequently, that might be worth it.
-See [here](indexing-with-blacklab.html).
-In the future, we hope to speed up the configuration approach to indexing, obviating the need for implementing your own Java class.
+NOTE: this page describes input format configuration files, which are the preferred way of indexing data starting from BlackLab 1.7.0.

+(There's also an advanced way of adding an input format that may offer slightly (i.e. likely less than 50%) better performance, by [implementing a Java class](indexing-with-blacklab.html#using-legacy-docindexers).
+You probably don't need it though.)

-* <a href="#index-supported-format">Indexing documents in a supported format</a>
-* <a href="#supported-formats">Supported formats</a>
+Input format configuration files can be used to index data from the commandline using the [IndexTool](indexing-with-blacklab.html#index-supported-format) or using AutoSearch (our corpus frontend, configured to allow users to upload and index their own corpora).

+BlackLab already [supports](indexing-with-blacklab.html#supported-formats) a number of common input formats out of the box.
+Your data may differ slightly of course, so you may use the predefined formats as a starting point and customize them to fit your data.

 * <a href="#input-format-config-overview">Basic overview of a configuration file</a>
 * <a href="#working-with-yaml">Working with YAML</a>
 * <a href="#extend-format">How to extend existing formats</a>